 Based on a survey conducted in the US in 2017, women apply an average of 16 skin care and beauty products every day – from cleansers, toners, moisturizers, all the way to various highlighters, lipsticks and bronzer, in New York, for instance, it sums into a lifetime bundle of $300,000.
 The term “essential” has been redefined to introduce many new steps that were once a thing of luxury.

-However, when you cut down your product usage and stick to the actual basics to nourish your skin, you can cut costs, spend less time putting on and removing makeup, and stop overburdening your skin with unneeded creams and lotions.
+However, when you take on the minimalist approach to skincare you cut down your product usage and stick to the actual basics to nourish your skin, you can cut costs, spend less time putting on and removing makeup, and stop overburdening your skin with unneeded creams and lotions.
 In time, this accumulation leads to various skin problems, toxic chemical buildup, acne, irritation, clogged pores, all of which can be prevented.